2014 Graduate to Suit Up for the Den Helder Kings

 Check out this video to find out all you need to know about GW newcomer Maurice Creek

-Creek, who has enrolled in GW's Graduate School of Education and Human Development, will be eligible to compete for the Colonials immediately after graduating from Indiana University this past May.
+Graduated from Indiana University in May 2013.
 Creek averaged 7.2 points on 43 percent shooting, including 36 percent from three-point range, 2.0 rebounds and nearly 16 minutes over 54 career games with the Big Ten's Hoosiers, but was hampered by injuries during three of his four seasons from 2009-13.

 During his debut season in 2009-10, Creek was among the highest scoring freshmen in the country, averaging 16.4 points through 12 games, including 31 against No. 4 Kentucky in December 2009, before succumbing to a season-ending injury.
 He also averaged 8.3 points through 18 games of the 2010-11 season, as well as 1.8 points in 24 games in 2012-13 as Indiana spent the entire season ranked in the top 10 and reached the NCAA Tournament Sweet 16.